ellakoa/postcard-poem/content/posts/winters-walk.md

   The air is cold, the sun is low everywhere is white with snow
   Time for gloves time for scarfs
-  Hear the dogs excited bark
+  Hear the dogs playful bark
-  waiting for walks in the park
+  excited for walks in the park.
 alignPoemLeft: false
 address: |-
   Watch the Dog